AMA alarmed by revellers at Qld club

 Queensland Police are investigating whether the licensee breached COVID-19 restrictions.

-AMA President Dr Tony Bartone said the Queensland government should be re-assessing its decision to relax coronavirus restrictions.
+AMA President Dr Tony Bartone is alarmed by the footage and says the Queensland government should reassess its decision to relax restrictions.

 “Clearly social distancing was the last thing on the minds of those people who frequented those venues on the weekend,” he told ABC radio.